WHAT TO EXPECT

 Sit for the Electrical Industry Aptitude Test – This test measures your math and reading comprehension ability.
 Each program has a minimum score that must be achieved in order to qualify for an interview.
 Click HERE to find out more about the Electrical Industry Aptitude Test, and what you can do to prepare.

-Appear for an Interview – Interviews will be scheduled late in the first quarter (February/March) each year, just prior to when we typically begin selecting new apprentices for the year.
+Appear for an Interview – Interviews will be scheduled as needed.
+You must have a score of 4 or higher on the aptitude test to qualify for an interview.
 All applicants who interview will receive a score from the interview committee, and will be placed on the ranked list of applicants eligible to be selected, according to their score.
 As apprenticeship opportunities arise, offers for an apprenticeship will be made in the order of applicant scores, starting with the highest scoring applicant on the ranked list and working down until all available spots have been filled.
 Click here to read our Policy Statement.

 NOTE: Some job sites require security clearance and others will require background checks for clearance to work on specific job sites.